mpataki/learning_go/src/module_6/module_6_notes.md

 ```go
 s2 = s[:1]
 ```
-This would assign everything up to index `1`.
+This would assign everything up to index `1` exclusively.

 We often want to append to a slice.
 Here's how that goes:
 ```go